 A traditional AI chatbot responds to inputs with predefined answers.
 Agentic AI, on the other hand, acts independently and goal-oriented: it plans multi-step actions, makes autonomous decisions, learns from interactions, and independently executes complex tasks such as returns management, inventory optimization, or personalized campaigns.
 Learn more about our AI solutions.

 Results vary by application area.
-Studies typically show a return of $3.50 per dollar invested in customer service (Crescendo.ai), a conversion increase of 25-40% (Alhena.ai), and a reduction in warehousing costs of 22% (Onramp Funds).
-The average payback period for AI personalization is approximately nine months (Envive.ai).
+Studies typically show a return of $3.70 per dollar invested in generative AI (IDC), a conversion increase of up to 35% through better checkout design (Baymard), and a reduction in inventory levels of 20-30% (McKinsey).
+Well-executed personalization typically drives a revenue lift of 10-15% (McKinsey).
 Contact us for an individual assessment.

 Yes, particularly cloud-based AI solutions significantly lower the barrier to entry.
 Mid-sized merchants can start with a pilot project - such as an AI customer service agent or AI-powered product recommendations - and scale incrementally.
 The API-based architecture of Shopware 6 considerably facilitates integration.